 The goals of National Review Institute’s Burke to Buckley Program (formerly known as the Regional Fellowship Program) are two-fold: first, to impart a deeper understanding of the foundations of conservative thought; and secondly, to build a network of talented, like-minded individuals who can assist one another professionally and personally for years to come.

 The Burke to Buckley Program began in Washington, D.C. and has since expanded to five additional cities: New York City (2014), Dallas (2014), San Francisco (2016), Philadelphia (2018), and Chicago (2019).
-Each program is run by a regional coordinator—Jonathan Madison (San Francisco), Dan McDonough (Philadelphia), Paul Tzur (Chicago), Lathan Watts (Dallas), and Sage Withrow (New York City).
+Each program is run by a regional coordinator—Jonathan Madison (San Francisco), Dan McDonough (Philadelphia), Kate O’Connor (New York City), Paul Tzur (Chicago), and Lathan Watts (Dallas).

-Each class is comprised of 20 to 25 mid-career professionals who represent a wide variety of professions and industries outside public policy.
+Each class is comprised of approximately 20 mid-career professionals, representing a wide variety of professions and industries outside public policy.
 Applicants should have between 10 and 25 years of professional work experience.
 This program is not intended for recent graduates or people working in the fields of public policy or politics.
-Applicants for the program should live in or within the vicinity of the city to which they are applying as travel expenses are not provided by NRI.
+Applicants for the program generally live in or within the vicinity of the city to which they are applying as travel expenses are not provided by NRI.

 A fee of $500 will be charged upon acceptance into the program to cover the cost of meals and discussion leaders (speakers).
 Limited scholarships are available.